Alberta Social Credit Party: Pro-Life Alberta Political Association

-At Social Credit's 2016 annual general meeting, a group of social conservative activists recruited mainly from universities took over the party.
+At Social Credit's annual general meeting in January 2016, a group of anti-abortion activists took over the party.
 One of them, Jeremy Fraser, was elected as leader.
 They also replaced the board.

-At the time, Skoronowski denounced Fraser's election as invalid.
-He later said that no one saw what he now called "a neat takeover" coming.
-Fraser changed the party's registered name with Elections Alberta to the Pro-Life Alberta Political Association (or Prolife Alberta, for short).
+The party's registered name with Elections Alberta was changed to the Pro-Life Alberta Political Association (or Prolife Alberta, for short) on May 3, 2017.

-The change in name reflected a change in the party's direction.
+The change in name reflected the change in the party's direction.
 Whereas Alberta Social Credit had aims of forming government, Prolife Alberta is a single-issue political association solely focused on promoting right-to-life issues, and anti-abortion efforts in Alberta.
 As a party, it has much greater latitude than other single-issue groups to engage in political activism and raise money.

+In March 2018, Fraser resigned as leader.

+On August 17, 2018, Murray Ruhl became the new party leader.

-Ahead of the 2023 provincial election, the party was more or less invisible aside from its fundraising efforts.
-Its leader, Murray Ruhl, who succeeded Fraser in 2019, had virtually no public presence; the party claims it is led by a team.
+Ruhl has virtually no public presence; the party claims it is led by a team.
 It openly admitted it had no desire to win government, but existed solely to promote its policies, making it a Canadian version of a testimonial party.
-As in 2019, it only ran a single candidate in order to maintain its registration.
+As in 2019, it only ran a single candidate in the 2023 provincial election.

 Prolife Alberta advertises itself as "...a group of women and men committed to promoting pro-life public policy in Alberta, through politics."